Skip to main content

 • Split the share among remaining beneficiaries.

-• Name specific backup individuals or entities to inherit the share.
+• Name specific backup individuals or entities to inherit the share.- Include charities as beneficiaries by listing them in the appropriate section of your Will.

 Did this answer your question?